 Use this book to learn to live beyond your means without actually living beyond your means.
 Author Farnoosh Torabi helps you learn to dress and accessorize well, have a social life, and meet financial goals all by spending in the right places.

 15. Brass Blog

 The Brass Blog, part of brass magazine, is written for high school students.
-But they also deal with college student and 20-something topics, including credit and debt, budgeting and career.
+But they also deal with college students and 20-something topics, including credit and debt, budgeting, and career.

 Bargaineering is a great money site in general, but the frugal living section is a fabulous place to learn about various ways to save in your daily life.